Online vs. On-Campus: Which Mode of Learning Is Best for You?

 In-Person Learning

-In-person college is the most traditional college experience on this list.
-Students attend classes on campus, in real-time, and alongside other students.
-Courses are offered at specific times and your schedule is determined by when those classes are offered.
+In-person college is the most traditional experience on this list.
+Students attend classes on campus, in real-time, alongside other students.
+Courses are offered at specific times, and your schedule is determined by when those classes are offered.
 Typically, these classes are very structured and require regular attendance in order do well and be successful.
 Technology is often used for submitting assignments and papers, but most learning occurs in an in-person lecture or lab format.

 Pros